 We call the linear system {\em toric special} if the first inequality is strict, and {\em toric non-special} otherwise.
 Given a linear system $\mathcal{L}$ on a quasi-transitive toric variety $X(\Sigma)$ and certain toric degeneration of $X(\Sigma)$, in Theorem~\ref{degeneration} we relate the toric non-speciality of the linear system $\mathcal{L}$ with the toric non-speciality of the degenerate linear systems.
 Finally, we give examples of linear systems that are special and toric non-special and linear systems that are toric special.

 The paper is organized as follows: In Section~\ref{bs} we recall some definitions and notation from toric geometry and Cox rings.
-Section~\ref{sec2} is devoted to the characterization of complete simplicial toric varieties admitting an automorphism which maps an invariant point into the torus.
-In Section~\ref{sec3} we introduce the concept of toric non-special linear systems and study toric degenerations of such linear systems.
+In Section~\ref{sec2} we give a characterization of complete toric varieties admitting an automorphism which maps an invariant point into the torus.
+Finally, in Section~\ref{sec3} we introduce the concept of toric non-special linear systems and study toric degenerations of such linear systems.